SteveAtSentosa/kyrio-recruiting/README.md

 `Bottom Line`
-* Mark is a veteran of the cable industry, with plenty of RDK B development expeirence,
+* Mark is a veteran of the cable industry, with plenty of RDK B development expeirence
-* Mark has other embeddeddevelopment experience as well
+* Mark has other embedded development experience as well
 * He is extremely easy going, and great to work with

 `CV`